Deatho0ne/IdleChampScripts/README.md

 ### Idle Champion Scripts and stuff

+All images are pulled from Idle Champions and are owned by [Codename Entertainment Inc.](http://www.codenameentertainment.com/)

 I have written a [guide](https://docs.google.com/document/d/1V3vviSagVLMXZ-pCFpraEnMpOIv9QlgFQY7J55tBt6s/edit#) which will explain some things about the game and some champs to get.
-This should help you understand why some of the coding that is done to follow.
+This should help you understand why some of the coding is done in the scripts.

+I do support this game with real money and suggest if you are reading this do so also.
 I do enjoy this game not only for scripting purposes, but the game itself.
-Making formations, talking about the game in general, and the community are something I enjoy.
-I do support this game with real money and suggest if you are reading this do so also.
+Making formations, talking about the game in general, and the community are some of the things that make this game fun for me.

 ## General Info